ONSdigital/gptables/docs/getting_started/tutorial.md

 penguins_table = gpt.GPTable(table = penguins_data, **kwargs)
 ```

-Each `GPTable` should be associated with a sheet name using a dictionary.
+Each `GPTable` should then be associated with a sheet name using a dictionary.

 ```python
 penguins_sheets = {"Penguins": penguins_table}